Matcha Green Tea Benefits

 1. Matcha is Rich in Antioxidants

-Matcha has the highest antioxidant concentration of any other tea and major superfood.
+Matcha is a significant superfood compared to other teas and has the highest antioxidant concentration.
 Using the test method known as ORAC (oxygen radical absorption capacity), experts discovered that matcha has an astonishing antioxidant capacity, 15 times more than pomegranates or blueberries.
 Matcha’s ORAC rating is 1573 units per gram, compared to 105 units per gram for pomegranates or 93 units per gram for blueberries.

 Why is this important?
 Because antioxidants are the body's defense agents.
 They help the body fight disease better, reduce the chance of developing cancerous cells (4), lower insulin resistance, and help regulate blood pressure, among other things.
 (5)

 The antioxidants contained in Matcha are called catechins.
-Catechin EGCG (epigallocatechin gallate) in particular, has powerful anticancer properties.
+In particular, Catechin EGCG (epigallocatechin gallate) has potent anticancer properties.
 (6)

-EGCG and other catechins reduce the effects of free radicals, such as pollution, UV rays, radiation, and chemicals, which can cause damage to cells and DNA.
-Since more than 60% of catechins in Matcha are EGCG, a daily intake can help preserve the well-being of your body.
+EGCG and other catechins reduce the effects of free radicals, such as pollution, UV rays, radiation, and chemicals, which can damage cells and DNA.
+Since more than 60% of the catechins in Matcha are EGCG, a daily intake can help preserve the well-being of your body.

 2. Matcha Improves Cognitive Function

 Consuming Matcha is an effective dietary intervention to promote clarity of mind and cognitive function.
 Again, these health benefits are attributed mainly to EGEG and Matcha’s caffeine content.
-While it has a small amount of caffeine, the way the caffeine bonds with L-theanine makes all the difference.
+While it has a small amount of caffeine, how it bonds with L-theanine makes all the difference.

-L-theanine is a rare amino acid, found in high concentrations in Matcha.
-It crosses the blood-brain barrier and promotes a feeling of relaxation while reducing mental and physical stress.
-L-theanine works with caffeine to provide a stable and prolonged energy boost without the usual restless side effects of caffeine.
+L-theanine is a rare amino acid found in high concentrations in Matcha.
+It crosses the blood-brain barrier and promotes relaxation while reducing mental and physical stress.
+L-theanine works with caffeine to provide a stable and prolonged energy boost without caffeine's usual restless side effects.

 Another study showed that consuming 2 grams of Matcha daily for two months helped improve brain function in the elderly.
 (8)